sureshbathala01/Primary-Vagrant/README.md

 ###Launch your VM

-1. Download or clone this repo on your local machine
+1. Download or clone this repo onto your local machine

+`$ git clone --recursive git@github.com:ChrisWiegman/Primary-Vagrant.git`

 2. Run ```vagrant up``` from the folder where you're storing this repository

 ###Preconfigured Sites